 - Orlando International Airport: 25 miles

 The roadways surrounding Walt Disney World can often be quite congested.
-Prepare for traffic on I-4 if you are traveling that way, especially during typical commute times.
-Also prepare for tourist traffic along International Drive if you are traveling that route to offsite locations.
+Therefore, prepare for traffic on I-4 if you are traveling that way, especially during typical commute times.
+In addition, prepare for tourist traffic along International Drive if you are traveling that route to offsite locations.